 About Maggs Day Centre

 Maggs was founded in 1984 after a homeless man died after years of sleeping rough on the streets.
-His death prompted members of several local churches to get together and form an action group.
+His death prompted members of several local churches to come together and form an action group.
 Their work led to a day centre being created in the former St Albans church, dedicated to helping the homeless people of Worcester.
-It opened in 1985, just before Christmas.
+It opened in 1985, on the winter solstice.

 This is all made possible by our committed team of trustees, staff and volunteers.
 In 2016 Maggs Day Centre was recognised with The Queen’s Award For Voluntary Service.
 This prestigious award is described as the MBE for volunteer groups.